• Skip to primary navigation

 Notes

 This method does not process the jars, so this is not a long term storage process.
 The cauliflower in the brine should be eaten or disposed of after 2-3 weeks.
 I've kept it longer, but once the cauliflower loses its crispy texture, I toss it.
-If the cauliflower looks or tastes off, obviously you don't want to eat it - and throw it out!
+If the cauliflower looks or tastes off, obviously you don't want to eat it - throw it out!

 a big piece of cauliflower with a text overlay saying make cauliflower last longer.